FLASH SALE: For a limited time, save up to 15% OFF the Go San Francisco Pass! Follow the link for details.

 If you’re hoping to get the full SF experience, you’ve got a lot to cover.
 Undoubtedly, things will get expensive.

 Or will they?

-The Go San Francisco Pass is an all-inclusive attractions pass that can help keep your travel budget under control by cutting admission prices by up to 60%.
+The Go San Francisco Pass is an all-inclusive attractions pass that can help keep your travel budget under control by cutting admission prices by nearly 60%.
 Yes, I said 60%!!